2026 World Cup: US Issues 6 Luggage Rules for Ghanaians and Other Nationals, Details Spark Reactions

 Read also

-The final luggage regulation for persons seeking to watch the games is not to bring firearms without authorisation.
-It also added that firearms are banned in football stadiums, with or without permits.
+The final luggage regulation for persons seeking to watch the games is not to bring firearms without authorisation, with weapons banned at all host football stadiums, with or without permits.

 At the time of writing the report, the tweet by the US Embassy in Mexico had generated a lot of reactions and was captioned: